V1xxenspr0ut/V1xxenspr0ut/README.md

 *I TAKE REQUESTS! just DM me or comment on my youtube for a dandys world ship suggestion you want me to do, i'll try respond as soon as possible if not busy.
 DM ME IF NEEDED, i'll respond if I can.

-DANDYS WORLD AU INFO (in progress0
+DANDYS WORLD AU INFO (in progress)